bullet-db/bullet-db.github.io/docs/ws/examples.md

 !!! note "Typing"

     If demographics["age"] was of type Long, then Bullet will convert 85 to be an Long, but in this example, we are pretending that it is String.
 So, no conversion is made.
 Similarly for link_id, id, experience and page_id. tags is a Map of String to Boolean so Bullet converts ```"true"``` to the Boolean ```true```.
+Till we support casting ([#37](https://github.com/bullet-db/bullet-core/issues/37)), this will be the behavior automatically enforced by Bullet.

 This query is looking for a single event with a specific id and either the page_id is in two specific pages on the "web" experience or with a link_id that starts with 2, or a player event where the age is greater than "65".
-In other words, it is looking for senior citizens who generate video player events or a particular person's (based on id) events on two specific pages or a group of pages that have link that have ids that start with 2.
+In other words, it is looking for senior citizens who generate video player events or the events of a particular person (based on id) events on two specific pages or a group of pages that have link that have ids that start with 2.
 It then projects out only these fields with different names.

 A sample result could look like (it matched because of tags.player was true and demographics.age was > 65):